 The case of Chernobyl chief investigator Valery Legasov is to this day mysterious and unsettling.
 Although the horrifying 1986 nuclear plant explosion at Chernobyl has never disappeared from the news cycle, the rave reviews that the 2019 HBO miniseries Chernobyl is garnering bring the disaster firmly to the fore.
 Winning particular attention in the miniseries is the role of Soviet scientist Valery Legasov, portrayed by Jared Harris.

-Valery Legasov was the nuclear physicist appointed by the Soviet government to investigate the Chernobyl disaster less than 24 hours after it occurred.
+Valery Legasov was an inorganic chemist specializing in noble gases and became a key member of the Soviet government’s investigation into the Chernobyl disaster less than 24 hours after it occurred.
 While some officials tried to minimize the explosion’s effect and cover up the causes, Legasov called for honesty and pushed for the evacuation of the town of Pripyat, also saying action must be taken to save lives across Europe in case of a secondary, even more damaging explosion.

 He had been the deputy director of the I.V.
 Kurchatov Institute of Atomic Energy and a member of the Presidium of the Soviet Academy of Sciences.